tinanator/cloudlinux/README.md

 ### Objective
 Develop a command-line tool that analyzes and reports on the file system structure and usage on a Linux system.

-### To install the dependencies:
-Create virtual environment for python3 and activate sudo apt install python3-venv python3 -m venv myvenv source myvenv/bin/activate
+### Create virtual environment for python3 and activate
+sudo apt install python3-venv

+python3 -m venv myvenv

+source myvenv/bin/activate

 ### Install dependencies: